 In July 2013, the clergy and people of St. Barnabas were received into the Roman Catholic Church as a congregation of the Personal Ordinariate of the Chair of St. Peter.
 Fr.
 Robert Scheiblhofer, the 14th Rector of the parish, was ordained a Catholic priest shortly thereafter, and he continued to serve St. Barnabas as parochial administrator.
 On January 1, 2017, he was succeeded by Fr.
 Jason Catania.
 On November 5, 2017, St. Barnabas was the first Ordinariate church building to be formally consecrated by Bishop Steven J. Lopes.
 The bishop returned to Omaha on June 10, 2018 to canonically erect St. Barnabas as a Catholic parish, and to install Fr.
 Catania as its first pastor.

-All of the wood carvings, including the pulpit and its figures, the lectern, the statue of St. Barnabas and the Rood group (the depiction of the Crucifixion which stands above the altar rail) were commissioned and carved in Oberammergau, a small town located in south-central Germany.
+The pulpit and its figures and the Rood group (the depiction of the Crucifixion which stands above the altar rail) were commissioned and carved in Oberammergau, a small town located in south-central Germany.
 This Bavarian town is not only known for its wood carving but also for the Passion Play presented every 10 years.
 The exquisite portraiture that has made Oberammergau famous is evident in the features of Christ, Matthew, Mark, Luke, and John found on the pulpit.

 The first and most important Della Robia relief, that of the Virgin and Child located in the front of the Nave, was installed on March 7, 1922.
 This piece was cast at the Cantagalli Works in Florence, Italy from an original mold of the 15th century artist, Luca Della Robia.
 Luca (1400?-1482) originated glazed terra-cotta bas-reliefs, usually with white figures on a blue background.
 Later he added glazes of many colors, especially green and yellow on wreaths of fruits and flowers around the figures.
 The St. Barnabas Della Robia is said to be one of only two cast from this original mold, the other being in St. Alban's, Holborn, London.
 Other pieces in the Della Robia Style are located over the sacristy and Lady Chapel doors and on the back wall of the Nave.